 Federal Express (FedEx):

 The mail room will assist in sending packages via FedEx.
 FedEx provides priority overnight (next morning, select locations) and standard overnight (by afternoon next day) as well as second day, ground, and international services.
+In addition, there is a FedEx drop box just outside of the 2nd Street entrance to McDonough Hall; packages are picked up from this box Monday-Friday at 7:00 PM (excluding holidays).
 Please visit www.fedex.com for more information.

 Pick-up times from McDonough Hall Room 475 for courier service to the Main Campus and Wisconsin Avenue office are: